essexthinker Essexthinker Photography

 nikon

-That said, I have to confess that many of my favourite images were taken on my older cameras - a D810 and, before that, a D700 and D300.
+My final Nikon kit comprised a Z8, with the incomparable 24-120 f4 lens, along with the 50mm f1.8 and the old but trusted (and relatively light) 70-200 f4.
+However, many of my favourite images were taken on older cameras - a D810 and, before that, a D700 and D300.

 In some respects, my landscape images are deliberately boring.
 I love a natural look and resist the fashionable temptation of very wide lenses, which emphasise the foreground and minimise distant objects.
-Okay, if you are at Horseshoe Bend on the Colarado, there may be no option if you want to capture everything, but mostly I like images that are within the 'normal' 28-70mm range - if I saw it like that, and loved it like that, then that's how I want to capture it.
+Okay, if you are at Horseshoe Bend on the Colarado, there may be no option if you want to capture everything, but mostly I like images that are within the 'normal' 28-120mm range - if I saw it like that, and loved it like that, then that's how I want to capture it.

-If you'd like to share your views on this, or have questions or comments about any of the images shown on this site...
+If you'd like to share your views on this, or have questions or comments about any of the images shown on this site, please feel free to e-mail me.